ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 * The scope of the application
 * The educational nature of the project

-With these two factors in mind, the simplicity of the MIT license was ideal for a project of relatively small scope as it is easy to implement and future developers only needs to read a small paragraph to fully understand the parameters of the license.
+With these two factors in mind, the simplicity of the MIT license was ideal for a project of relatively small scope as it is easy to implement, and future developers only need to read a small paragraph to fully understand the parameters of the license.

-The most significant consideration however was the project’s educational context.
-As it is unlikely parts of Chirp would be used in a high-stakes commercial environment it was prioritized to take future students of the course into consideration.
+The most significant consideration, however, was the project’s educational context.
+As it is unlikely, parts of Chirp would be used in a high-stakes commercial environment it was prioritized to take future students of the course into consideration.
 The MIT license ensures that future students can study, modify, and take inspiration from our implementation without fear of legal repercussions.

 ## LLMs, ChatGPT, CoPilot, and others (Joakim)